Skip to content

 Scrollback

 SwiftTerm keeps the default 1000-line scrollback.
 Scroll with two-finger drag or your terminal's Page Up / Page Down (depending on terminfo).
+This live scrollback is separate from saved terminal transcripts.

 Restart